ccuevasd/ccuevasd/README.md

 ## I'm a developer under development and a curious mind:

-- I'm currently looking for a job related to Data Science
 - I'm currently learning and want to keep doing so for ever 🤖
-- I'm looking to collaborate with other developers or entrepreneurs
-- Interests: I love riding bikes and motorcycles, ideally off-road.

 ### Connect with me: